edibblepdx/booklist/README.md

 ## Fully Read
 - :star: __Programming in Lua, Fourth Edition__; _Roberto Ierusalimschy_
   > Lua, my G.O.A.T.
 The exercises in this book are really good.
+- :star: __The Rust Programming Language__; _Steve Klabnik, Carol Nichols, Chris Krycho, with contributions from the Rust Community_
+  > Including rustlings and the brown book.
 - :star: __Introduction to Linear Algebra, Sixth Edition__; _Gilbert Strang_
   > I had the opportunity to teach a linear algebra class once for a single day, and it was fun.
   > The chapters are short so it's really easy to take one or two passes then solidify everything you learned with the great exercises that follow.